colshrapnel/safemysqli.dev/README.md

-Dev repository for the new version
+Dev repository for the new version supports named placeholders and more conventional API